CS7646 Spring 2020

 Running such a large class involves a complex grading workflow.
 As such, work that does not enter into that workflow presents a major delay.
 Thus, we cannot accept any late work in this class.
 All assignments must be submitted by the posted deadlines.
 We have made the descriptions of all assignments available on the first day of class so that if there are expected interruptions (business trips, family vacations, etc.), you can complete the work ahead of time.

 All students in the class are expected to know and abide by the Georgia Tech Academic Honor Code.
-We draw a firm line regarding what collaboration and discussion is permissible in your assignments.
-Specifically, you must adhere to the following rules:
+Specifically for us, the following academic honesty policies are binding for this class:

-Any violations of this policy may be subject to the institute’s Academic Integrity procedures, which may include a 0 grade on assignments found to contain violations; additional grade penalties; academic probation or dismissal; and prohibition from withdrawing from the class.
+These policies, including the rules on all pages linked in this section, are binding for the class.
+Any violations of this policy will be subject to the institute's Academic Integrity procedures, which may include a 0 grade on assignments found to contain violations; additional grade penalties; and academic probation or dismissal.

 Every semester, we make changes and tweaks to the course formula.
 As a result, every semester we try some new things, and some of these things may not work.
 We ask your patience and support as we figure things out, and in return, we promise that we, too, will be fair and understanding, especially with anything that might impact your grade or performance in the class.
 Second, we want to consistently get feedback on how we can improve and expand the course for future iterations.
 You can take advantage of the feedback box on Piazza (especially if you want to gather input from others in the class), give us feedback on the surveys, or contact us directly via private Piazza messages.